Dual Diagnosis Treatment Crownpoint, NM

 Services included:

-• Domestic violence services, HIV early intervention and intervention services
+• Domestic violence services, mental health services and HIV early intervention

 Wnmmg Thoreau - 18.6 miles from Crownpoint, NM

-Wnmmg Thoreau is a dual-diagnosis treatment center in Thoreau, New Mexico that provides treatment for alcohol or drug addiction and mental health disorders that include BPD as well as schizophrenia.
+Wnmmg Thoreau is a dual-diagnosis treatment center in Thoreau, NM that offers treatment for substance abuse and mental health disorders that include OCD as well as thought disorders.

 Address: 15 Navarre Boulevard , Thoreau, NM 87323 in McKinley County